Low-noise environment for probing fundamental symmetries: Introduction

 \section{Introduction}

 Experiments with neutrons, atoms and molecules can probe new symmetry-violating physics with extraordinary precision~\cite{DeMille2017, Safronova2018}.
 Experiments with molecules are especially notable.
-They are being used to measure parity (P) violating interactions in the nucleus~\cite{Altuntas2018}, electric dipole moments that violate both parity and time-reversal symmetry (T)~\cite{Hudson2011, Andreev2018, Roussy2023}, P,T-violating nuclear Schiff moments~\cite{Grasdijk2021} and magnetic quadrupole moments~\cite{Hutzler2020, Denis2020, Ho2023}.
-Measurements of the electron's electric dipole moment (EDM) using molecular beams and trapped molecular ions constrain broad classes of new physics at energies of order 10~TeV~\cite{Andreev2018, Roussy2023}.
-New techniques being developed promise a new generation of advanced experiments~\cite{DeMille2024}.
+They are being used to measure parity (P) violating interactions in the nucleus~\cite{Altuntas2018}, electric dipole moments that violate both parity and time-reversal symmetry (T)~\cite{Hudson2011, Andreev2018Short, Roussy2023}, P,T-violating nuclear Schiff moments~\cite{Grasdijk2021} and magnetic quadrupole moments~\cite{Hutzler2020, Denis2020, Ho2023}.
+The electron's electric dipole moment (EDM, $d_e$) is tiny in the Standard Model~\cite{Ema2022} but many orders of magnitude larger in most extensions of the Standard Model, including supersymmetric extensions, due to the ubiquity of new T-violating interactions in these theories~\cite{Engel2013, Chupp2019}.
+Measurements of the electron EDM using molecular beams and trapped molecular ions have set the upper bound $|d_e| < 4.1 \times 10^{-30}~e$~cm at the 90\% confidence level, and this result already constrains broad classes of new physics at energies of order 10~TeV~\cite{Andreev2018Short, Roussy2023}.
+New techniques being developed promise a new generation of advanced experiments with even greater physics reach~\cite{DeMille2024}.
 Molecules can now be cooled to ultracold temperatures by direct laser cooling~\cite{Fitch2021b}, and electron EDM experiments using laser-cooled diatomic and polyatomic molecules are being developed~\cite{Alauze2021, Fitch2020b, Anderegg2023}.
 Ultracold molecules can also be assembled from ultracold atoms, including radioactive species with exceptional sensitivity to nuclear P,T-violating physics~\cite{Fleig2021,Klos2022}.
 Measurements with polar molecules isolated in cryogenically-grown inert ices also promise spectacular sensitivity~\cite{Li2023b}.